-The summer of 2018 will see the return of the colourful and popular Royal Jordanian Falcons to the Air Tattoo.
+This year the Royal Jordanian Falcons will once again attend the Air Tattoo.
 Formed in 1976 and based at Amman International Airport, the four-ship team has been a regular and popular supporter of the airshow for many years.

 Originally flying three Pitts S-2A Specials, the team changed to four fast and nimble Walter Extra-300 L aircraft in 2007.
-For 2018 the team have brand new Extra 300LX aircraft, a more modern and capable version of the Extra design.
+Since 2018, the team have brand new Extra 300LX aircraft, a more modern and capable version of the Extra design.
 The team performs around the world, acting not only as an ambassador for Jordan but also demonstrating the country's aviation expertise.

 When not flying, the Jordanian pilots and crew welcome the opportunity to meet and chat with visitors on the showground about their aircraft, their country and their various flying activities.